 Are the smaller networks any good?

-The less well-known networks are often mobile virtual networks (or MVNOs for short) and these use the infrastructure of the bigger networks.
-For example, The People's Operator is an MVNO that uses the EE network.
-Giffgaff is an MVNO that uses the O2 network.
-These networks offer good value, cheap SIM only deals.
+Most of the less well-known networks are mobile virtual network operators (or MVNOs for short), meaning they use the infrastructure of bigger networks.
+For example, Talkmobile is an MVNO that uses the Vodafone network, and giffgaff is an MVNO that uses O2.